 Believe it or not, administering the SUS is the easiest part of the process.
 The questionnaire statements are already created for you.
 Here they are:

 You should not alter these statements in any significant way whatsoever.
-You are allowed to replace the word “system” with “website” or “product” or whatever word best represents the object you are testing.
-And, you can replace any words that may cause confusion to the participants – the word “cumbersome” is often replaced with “awkward”.
+However, you can replace any words that may cause confusion to the participants.
+For instance, the word “cumbersome” is often replaced with “awkward”.
 Other than those minor adjustments, you should not alter the language and/or order of the statements.

 Next, you need to determine how you will present the questionnaire to your participants.
-The easy and most common options are paper, PDF, and online survey system.
-Feel free to download this form we created for SUS.
-You can distribute it as a fillable PDF or print it off and offer your participants paper copies.
+The easy and most common options are via paper, PDF, and online survey website.

-After you’ve prepared the questionnaire, you need to gather a list of people to participate in the questionnaire.
-Ideally these people will have had an opportunity to use the product (even if it’s only for a brief period of time 3-5 minutes) you are evaluating, but not discussing their opinions with anyone yet.
-SUS does not require a large group of participants for reliable results – yes, even asking 5-10 people in your office will work.
+After you’ve prepared the questionnaire, you need to gather a list of people to participate in it.
+Ideally, these people will have had an opportunity to use the website you are evaluating (even if it’s only for a brief period of 3-5 minutes) but not discussed their opinions with anyone yet.
+SUS does not require a large group of participants for reliable results.
+Yes, even asking 5-10 people in your office will work.

 How to Score SUS

-Once you have calculated all 10 scores, multiple the sum of the scores by 2.5 which will produce the overall system usability value.
-These values will range from 0 to 100.
+Once you have calculated all 10 scores, multiply the sum of the scores by 2.5, which will produce the overall website usability value.
+This value will range from 0 to 100.

 Here is a sample SUS that has been scored:

-You should average the system usability values of all participants to obtain your overall system usability value.
+You should average the website usability values of all participants to obtain your overall website usability value.

 How to Analyze SUS